SHERBORN SNAPPERS SWIM TEAM HANDBOOK

 Team Suits/ Snappers Gear: Team suits are mandatory for all swimmers.
 They can be purchased at the Annual Swim Suit Sale or on-line through the Varsity Swim Shop (www.varsityswim.com).
 Please visit our Team Gear Page.
-Typically suit styles change every two years; we ARE switching to a new suit for 2019.
-We will be wearing Speedo Modern Matrix (green) this year.
+Typically suit styles change every two years; we ARE NOT switching to a new suit for 2020.
+We will be wearing Speedo Modern Matrix (green) again this year.

 *It is recommended that all swimmers wear goggles.
 For girls, swim caps are strongly suggested for practices and are required for all swim meets.
 It really does make it much easier to swim for those with long hair.